Rightpoint/RaisinToast/README.md

 NSError *strongError = [RZErrorMessenger errorWithDisplayTitle:@"World's strongest error" detail:@"Coming to an iPhone near you soon." error:nil];
 ```

-Here we pass nil as the error object but if you're actually repsonding to a real NSError you can use that object to pull out the error domain and pass that through to help with debugging.
+Here we pass nil as the error object but if you're actually responding to a real NSError you can use that object to pull out the error domain and pass that through to help with debugging.

 Next we present the error and provide the message strength with displayError:withStrength:animated: